gbultman2/udacity-DataWarehouse/README.md

 # Part 1 - Data Warehouse Design

 Before starting this project, we need to see what data we have and what we are asked to find.
 Data warehouses are built to facilitate answering business users' questions.
 Some of these questions may be unknown to the user at the time of development.
 Therefore, it's important to select the appropriate grain for our fact table and make sure that we have conforming dimension tables.
-In this project, it is fairly straightforward since we are given a single fact of song plays.
+In this project, it is fairly straightforward since we are given a single fact of song plays as our grain.

 ## Step 1 - Inspect the Data